Author:

 19. Ligita Spridzāne (born in Šķilbani, living in Upīte) - storyteller, expert of traditional dances, weaver, braider,

-20. Livia Supe (Stabļova) – singer, storyteller, a May singer at the cross,
+20. Līvija Supe (Stabļova) – singer of pusbolss, storyteller, a May singer at the cross,

 21. Lolita Spridzāne (Šķilbani) - weaver,